MinhHungPhan/gitlab/01-gitlab-essentials/05-building-and-deploying-java-app-to-aws-beanstalk/02-java-application-introduction/README.md

 ## Running the Application

-1. **Starting the App**: In `IntelliJ`, navigate to 'tasks' > 'application' > 'bootRun'.
+1. **Starting the App**: In `IntelliJ`, navigate to 'Gradle' > 'Tasks' > 'application' > 'bootRun'.
 This will start the application with all necessary dependencies.
 2. **Local Installation**: Installing and running the project locally is beneficial but not required for building the pipeline.

 ## Using Postman with the API

 1. **Understanding APIs**: The application exposes an API to interact with car data but doesn't have a GUI.
 2. **Using Postman**: Download Postman [here](https://www.postman.com/downloads/) for interacting with the API.
 It's a free tool for API testing.

+**Note**: `Gradle` is a powerful build automation tool that's used to manage the dependencies and build process of the project.

 ## Conclusion